SerigneGallo/odin-recipes/README.md

 We are excited to see your creative takes on expanding this project!

 ## Acknowledgments
-- Recipe design and concept were provided by The Odin Project.
+- Recipe design and concept were provided by The Odin Project.co
 - Thanks to The Odin Project community for continuous support and inspiration.